-Graduate Certificate in International Disaster and Emergency Management: College of Global Studies and Partnerships also be used to complete the FEMP Master's degree.
-This means that interested FEMP students could obtain both their Masters degree and the graduate certificate without adding too many hours to their overall Plan of Study.
+The College of Global Studies and Partnerships currently offers a Graduate Certificate in International Disaster and Emergency Management.
+Many of the courses required to complete this certificate can also be used to complete the FEMP Master's degree.
+This means that interested FEMP students could obtain both their master's degree and the graduate certificate without adding too many hours to their overall Plan of Study.